JuliRash/pangaea/README.md

 ![image](pangaea.png)

 ### Prerequisites:
-You need to have the following software installed on your computer to get the portal up
+You need to have the following software installed on your computer to get the application up & running.

 ```
 php7.3+